 - Wire stripper

-Key note: Most people don’t have a torque wrench lying around, but it´s important to be able to measure the torque when tightening the electrical connections.
+Keynote: Most people don’t have a torque wrench, but measuring the torque when tightening the electrical connections is essential.
 Over torque can be as bad as under torque.
 Click here for a handy torque chart.

 2. Strip the right amount of insulation from all wires.

 Take time to think the job through.
-Even slow down a little to make sure you get everything right the first time.
+Slow down a little to ensure you get everything right the first time.
 That is better than losing more time in redoing something.
 Here are some tips on ˝getting it right.˝

-- If the pigtail on the Black power lead for the converter is not used, be sure to keep it capped.
+- If the converter’s pigtail on the Black power lead is not used, keep it capped.